Atole

 Seasonality

-Available year-round; strongest consumption during autumn and winter months
+Year-round availability, strongest consumption in winter months

 Best Months